 In Remembrance of the Daleks, the difference between George Ratcliffe and Mike Smith (the two named human racist fascists in the story) is that Ratcliffe was only after power, while Mike Smith had been led astray from his youth and genuinely believed the Association was acting in Britain's best interests.
 With Ratcliffe's pedestal broken, he might have learned better in time had he not been electrocuted Sith-style by the Daleks' young slave.

-It could be argued that the Church in the 51st/52nd century is composed of these.
+It could be argued that the Church of the Papal Mainframe in the 51st/52nd century is composed of these.
 Bishop Octavian would be a good example.

-And by their own lights, the Silence is probably this.
-It's revealed they were trying to prevent another Time War happening by the Daleks returning while an army of Monsters is waiting round Trenzalore.
+And by their own lights, the Order of the Silence is probably this.
+It's revealed they were trying to prevent another Time War happening by the Time Lords returning while an army of monsters is waiting round Trenzalore.

 Boyd from Joss Whedon's show truly believes that extracting Echo's spinal fluid to make a vaccine against imprinting is the only way to stop the apocalypse from being total.
 He wants to use the technology that Topher developed, which he says cannot be unmade, to destroy civilization before anyone else does, and protect those he considers worthy.